 5. Narrow the sector scan of the sonar to approximately 60-90 degrees to take advantage of the faster refresh rate.

-6. Maintain contact with the item on sonar as the vehicle is driven forward to the target.
+6. Maintain contact with the target on sonar as the vehicle is driven forward.

 There are a lot of applications for scanning sonars!
 If you happen to know of more or are doing a cool project with one, please feel free to write a quick post in our forums and let us know about your experiences.